Full Stack Web Development Internship Program

 With this, I have reached towards the end of this article on Java Architecture.
 I hope the above-discussed topics added value to your Java knowledge.
 Stay tuned for more articles!

-Now that you have understood basics of Java, check out the Java Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you have understood basics of Java, check out the Java Online Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 Edureka’s Java J2EE and SOA training and certification course is designed for students and professionals who want to be a Java Developer.
 The course is designed to give you a head start into Java programming and train you for both core and advanced Java concepts along with various Java frameworks like Hibernate & Spring.

 Got a question for us?
 Please mention it in the comments section of this “Java Architecture and its components” blog and we will get back to you as soon as possible.